-Once you have completed a degree program and have a significant amount of experience using CAD, becoming certified is a great way to show potential employers or graduate schools that you're competent.
+Once you have completed an online degree program and have a significant amount of experience using CAD, becoming certified is a great way to show potential employers or graduate schools that you're competent.
 Certification is obtained from a collaboration between Autodesk, the creator of AutoCAD, and Certiport testing centers.
 Depending on your experience level and career path, you may choose from two main levels of certification: Autodesk Certified User or Autodesk Certified Professional.
 Additional certifications are also available for Autodesk instructors or Autodesk professionals with specialized experience in road and highway design or mold design.

 Certification at the "User" level is designed for those who wish to demonstrate a basic understanding of CAD, such as students or recent graduates.
 User-level testing examines creating drawings, altering objects, working with layouts, and plotting.
 Professional-level certification is designed for applicants with at least 400 hours of CAD experience who may be seeking career advancement.
 The "Professional" exam builds upon the concepts introduced at the Certified User level and also tests applicants on dimensioning, manipulating objects, and working with reusable content.
 Exam training guides are available through Autodesk.

 Autodesk certification exams are offered at satellite testing centers across the United States.
 In order to remain current, Autodesk certification must be renewed each year that an updated version is released.